Two Point Hospital console ports delayed to the first half of 2020

 The good news is that, when the console ports do arrive, they'll come with all the updates from the PC version and both the Bigfoot and Pebberley Island DLCs, which add new hospitals and illnesses.
 And based on what we played of the in-progress PS4 and Switch versions, Two Point Hospital's made the jump to console remarkably smoothly thanks to intuitive UI and snappy controls, so it ought to be worth the somewhat extended wait.
 Check out our full Two Point Hospital review for more on what makes this medical sim so engrossing.

-We've seen multiple delays in the past few weeks, from the Xbox One port of Session to Fallout 76's Wastelanders NPC expansion
+We've seen multiple delays in the past few weeks, from the Xbox One port of Session to Fallout 76's Wastelanders NPC expansion.

-Austin freelanced for the likes of PC Gamer, Eurogamer, IGN, Sports Illustrated, and more while finishing his journalism degree, and he's been with GamesRadar+ since 2019.
-They've yet to realize that his position as a senior writer is just a cover up for his career-spanning Destiny column, and he's kept the ruse going with a focus on news and the occasional feature, all while playing as many roguelikes as possible.
+Austin has been a game journalist for 12 years, having freelanced for the likes of PC Gamer, Eurogamer, IGN, Sports Illustrated, and more while finishing his journalism degree.
+He's been with GamesRadar+ since 2019.
+They've yet to realize his position is a cover for his career-spanning Destiny column, and he's kept the ruse going with a lot of news and the occasional feature, all while playing as many roguelikes as possible.